davidjcox/wf-api-client/README.rst

 Functional groups are implemented as classes with API calls grouped as methods.
-Working with descriptive class instances makes complicated scripting easier, especially when driving more than server or using more than one worker thread.
+Working with descriptive class instances makes complicated scripting easier, especially when driving more than one server or using more than one worker thread.
 In addition to atomic methods, batched convenience methods have been added, for e.g. creating/deleting RFC 2142 email prefixes in one call.

 Convenience Methods
 -------------------

-In addition to batch methods, convenience methods are used to speed script execution by performing client-side evaluation to avoid needless remote API calls.
+In addition to batch methods, convenience methods are used to speed script execution by performing client-side evaluation to avoid unnecessary remote API calls.
 Creation/deletion calls are compared against a single inventory call to ensure that entities exist before attempting deletion or do not exist before attempting creation.
 If not, client errors are reported.